Agia Paraskevi, Aspropotamos: Aromanians of Agia Paraskevi

 The local Aromanians of Agia Paraskevi call themselves in singular armâń gurțań.
+In this armâń can be seen the native word for English Aromanian.
 A particularity of the Aromanian dialect in Agia Paraskevi, who speak a Pindus dialect, is that they have preserved the Latin word for flower, floare, as opposed to the majority of Aromanians that call it lilice or chitcă.
 They are all Orthodox Christians who worship at the Meteora monasteries located nearby to the village.